elastisys/compliantkubernetes/docs/faq.md

 As a result, Compliant Kubernetes continues to be distributed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) as before.

-## Will Min.io change to AGPL licenses affect the Compliant Kubernetes
+## Will Min.io change to AGPL licenses affect Compliant Kubernetes

 !!!note "TL;DR"
     Users and operators of Compliant Kubernetes are unaffected.